raphaelantoniocampos/fast_install/README.md

 # Fast Install

-**Fast Install** is a command-line tool developed in Python to simplify the installation of programs and dependencies on Windows systems using the **Chocolatey** package manager.
+**Fast Install** is a command-line tool developed in Python to simplify the installation of programs and dependencies on Windows systems using a Package Manager (*Winget*, *Chocolatey* and *Scoop* supported).
 It allows you to quickly select and install a list of applications from a JSON file.
 ---

 ## Features

 - **Automatic Dependency Management**:
-  - Checks for and installs `Chocolatey` if it is not already installed.
+  - Checks for and installs the `Package Manager` if it is not already installed.
 - **Program Installation**:
-  - Provides a menu to select programs for installation via Chocolatey.
+  - Provides a menu to select programs for installation.
   - Support for installing multiple applications at once.
   - Reads application lists from JSON files.